 The Honors Program gives students opportunities to engage in independent thinking, research, and writing and enroll in Honors versions of Common Curriculum courses such as.
 Honors First-Year Seminar, Mathematics, Fine Arts, Social Science, Natural Science, Theology and Humanities, as well as upper-division Theology and the Ethics Common Seminar.
+Students may earn 4 credits toward All College Honors by writing a Distinguished Thesis.
 Students in Honors may also earn 4 Honors Option credits by contracting with instructors of Common Curriculum or departmental courses to supplement normal course work with an additional reading, research and/or writing project.
-The Honors Option requires the approval of the Honors Director.
+The Honors Option application requires the approval of the Honors Director.
 In exceptional circumstances, students may be allowed to earn 8 credits.
 Students are encouraged to plan Honors Common Curriculum courses into their four-year plan of study carefully, especially if they intend to study abroad.

 To graduate with "All-College Honors," students who entered the program before Fall 2020 must earn 32 credits or more in Honors courses, including 12 credits in 300-level courses.
 For students who enter the program in their sophomore year or who spend a semester abroad, the 32 credit requirement is reduced to 28 credits.

 For the most current information about the Honors Program, please consult our website at: https://www.csbsju.edu/honors